koush/ha_scrypted/README.md

 ## Scrypted NVR Card Setup

 You can create Home Assistant cards for Scrypted NVR cameras.
+<br>Scrypted NVR cards feature low latency playback and some cameras feature two-way audio.
 Note that this requires a valid Scrypted NVR license.

 ### Obtain the Scrypted token and ID
 1. Install the Scrypted NVR plugin in Scrypted.